Loading…

 Tuesday May 20, 2025 3:30pm - 4:30pm EDT

-Please join us in the HFSC Great Room for a number of lively round table sessions on teaching topics genereated through participant interest.
+Please join us for a number of lively round table sessions on teaching topics generated through participant interest.

 Speakers

-Senior Associate Director for Assessment and Programs, CNDLS, Georgetown University
+Associate Director for Pedagogy and Innovation, GU-Q, Georgetown University

 Tuesday May 20, 2025 3:30pm - 4:30pm EDT